 Pros and Cons

-When Ally Bank started operations, their advertising campaign was controversial.
-Its goal seemed to be to bash banks and set itself apart as a friendlier, different kind of bank.
+When Ally Bank started operations, its advertising campaign was controversial.
+Its goal seemed to be criticizing other banks and setting itself apart as a friendlier, different kind of bank.
 It also used TV ads that disturbed some viewers.
-Ultimately, it is a bank that makes money the same way other banks do.
+Ultimately, this bank makes money the same way as other banks.

-Ally Bank is popular because you can set up unlimited ACH links with other bank accounts.
+Ally Bank is popular because you can set up unlimited ACH links with up to 20 other bank accounts.
 Some online banks limit you to three or so.

 Finally, Ally Bank offers 24/7 customer service on the phone and via chat.
 The customer service representatives get mixed reviews, but if you like talking to a real person you may find Ally Bank attractive.